larry002/shoes-on-shuttle/README.md

-# shoes
+# shoes on shuttle

-shoes is a multi-protocol proxy server written in Rust.
+[Shoes](https://github.com/cfal/shoes) is a multi-protocol proxy server written in Rust.
+Now, let's deploy it on [shuttle](https://www.shuttle.rs/) to get a free proxy.

+## How to deploy

+- Login shuttle.rs
+- Create your Secrets.toml (`address` doesn't matter)
+- `cargo shuttle project start`
+- `cargo shuttle deploy`

+See https://docs.shuttle.rs/getting-started/quick-start and https://docs.shuttle.rs/resources/shuttle-secrets for more information.

 ## Supported protocols